Cone Beam CT Scans for Dental Implants

 Accurate Treatment Planning

-Not only does a cone beam CT scan capture images of the oral cavity, it also allows your doctor to accurately measure the width and height of the bone ridge, down to the millimeter.
+Not only does a cone beam CT scan capture images of the oral cavity, but it also allows your doctor to accurately measure the width and height of the bone ridge, down to the millimeter.
 In addition, a virtual dental implant can be placed on the digital image itself.
 In other words, your doctor can have your entire surgery planned out before the first incision is ever made.

 Precise Implant Size Selection